I’ve been using the ZIIP HALO 2.0 for a few months now and I’m gonna be honest with you. I came into this fully prepared to hate it.

 I have a whole graveyard of expensive beauty gadgets that promised everything and delivered nothing.
-My most embarrassing purchase was a red light therapy wand that I spent way too much money on and it just didn’t do anything.
+My most embarrassing purchase was a red light therapy wand I spent way too much money on that just didn’t do anything.
+(You need a full mask for red light to actually work.
+I learned that the hard way.)
+So when I started seeing the ZIIP HALO everywhere, my wallet was already bracing for impact.

-What Is the ZIIP HALO 2.0 Microcurrent Device
+What Is the ZIIP HALO 2.0 Microcurrent Device?

 The ZIIP HALO 2.0 is an at-home microcurrent facial device that uses electrical currents to work with your skin’s natural bio-electricity.
 It’s app-connected, which means every treatment is personalized.